chipsalliance/Caliptra/doc/Caliptra.md

 The corresponding journey measurement computation is the chained extension of \[A->A->B->B->B\].
 The verifier can ascertain this through the two event log entries.

-## Anti-rollback Support
+## Anti-rollback support

-A Caliptra RTM shall provide Fuse banks (refer to *Table 13: Caliptra Secret Fuse Descriptor Table*) that are used for storing monotonic counters to provide anti-rollback enforcement for Caliptra mutable firmware.
-Each distinctly-signed boot stage shall be associated with its own anti-rollback Fuse field.
-Together with the vendor, a Caliptra RTM allows owners to enforce strong anti-rollback requirements, in addition to supporting rollback to a previous firmware version – this is a critical capability for hyper scalar owners.
+A Caliptra RTM shall provide fuse banks (refer to *Table 13: Caliptra Secret Fuse Descriptor Table*) that are used for storing monotonic counters to provide anti-rollback enforcement for Caliptra mutable firmware.
+Each distinctly signed boot stage shall be associated with its own anti-rollback fuse field.
+Together with the vendor, a Caliptra RTM allows owners to enforce strong anti-rollback requirements, in addition to supporting rollback to a previous firmware version.
+This is a critical capability for hyper scalar owners.

 Every mutable Caliptra RTM boot layer shall include a SVN value in the signed header.
 If a layer's signed SVN value is less than the current counter value for that layer's fuse bank, the Caliptra RTM shall refuse to boot that layer, regardless of whether the signature is valid.

 Each signed boot layer shall also include a MIN\_SVN value in the signed header.
 Upon successful validation of a signed boot layer, if the layer's signed MIN\_SVN value is greater than the current counter value for that layer's fuse bank, Caliptra shall increment that fuse bank counter until it equals MIN\_SVN.

-Vendors shall issue security-critical fixes requiring anti-rollback protection in sets of two signed firmware:
+Vendors shall issue security critical fixes requiring anti-rollback protection in sets of two signed firmware:

-* Version number (X+1) which carries the security fix, with an incremented SVN and an unchanged MIN\_SVN, as compared to version (X).
+* Version number (X+1), which carries the security fix, with an incremented SVN and an unchanged MIN\_SVN, as compared to version (X).
-* Version number (X+2), identical to (X+1) except its MIN\_SVN value has been incremented.
+* Version number (X+2), identical to (X+1), except its MIN\_SVN value has been incremented.

 Owners may upgrade their fleet in two stages: first from (X) to (X+1), and then from (X+1) to (X+2).